Josh-Bruce/WWDC-Student-Scholarship-2015/README.md

-# WWDC Student Scholarship 2015
+# WWDC Student Scholarship 2015 - ACCEPTED

 This application for the Application WWDC Student Scholarship 2015 is written in 100% Swift for iOS 8 using Xcode 6.3.
 There are no 3rd party libraries or files used.
 Enjoy :)